Skip to main content

 Required documentation

-As you complete an application at the TSA website, you can see the documents needed at your appointment.
+As you complete an application on the TSA websiteOpens overlay, you will be informed of the documents needed at your appointment.
 If the TSA requires additional documents, you'll be notified.
+You may also visit the TSA website for additional information and list of required documentation.
+In general, you'll need to bring one document from List A or two documents from List B:

 A way to pay the application fee